 Calculation of income tax

-You pay tax at the lower of:
+You pay tax at the lower of two calculations:

 - the standard rate calculation

 - the marginal rate calculation

 Use our tax calculator to find out how tax allowances work.

 The standard rate of tax in Jersey is 20%.
 This is the maximum personal income tax you will pay in a year.

 To protect people on low incomes there are tax exemption thresholds.
 If your income is below the exemption threshold you don't pay income tax.